Skip to main content

 The Real Cost of “It Works on My Machine”

-The platform ran self-hosted Temporal to orchestrate AI workflows—multi-step LLM processes, data transformations, external API integrations.
-These workflows powered executive decision-making and third-party systems where failures meant lost state, wasted compute costs, and broken integrations.
+The platform ran self-hosted Temporal to orchestrate AI workflows—multi-step LLM processes, data transformations, and external API integrations.
+These workflows powered executive decision-making and third-party systems where failures resulted in lost state, wasted compute costs, and broken integrations.

 Self-hosted Temporal provided critical value: reliable orchestration for sequences that couldn’t afford mid-execution failure.
 But the self-hosted deployment revealed problems as usage scaled.